- West Wycombe

 Please note due to the nature of the caves and the width of the tunnels, the Hellfire Caves are unsuitable for pushchairs and wheelchairs.
 They do however provide pushchair parking and baby slings for your convenience.

-Hellfire Caves has not told us if they are fully pushchair friendly.
+No, Hellfire Caves have stated they are not pushchair friendly.

 Dogs are welcome only in the courtyard.